KasparEtter/ef1p/pages/email/email.md

 and [Google's DNS API](https://developers.google.com/speed/public-dns/docs/doh/json) to resolve the server you want to connect to.
 Copy the commands in bold to your [command-line interface](#command-line-interface) by clicking on them.
-The text in gray mimics how the responses from the server look like.
+The text in gray mimics what the responses from the server look like.
 The actual responses will be different.
 Each response starts with either `+OK` or `-ERR`.
 The former indicates that your command was successful,